element-plus/element-plus/website/docs/es/date-picker.md

 ```
 :::

+### Localization

+The default locale of is English, if you need to use other languages, please check [Internationalization](#/es/component/i18n)

+Note, date time locale (month name, first day of the week ...) are also configed in localization.

 ### Atributos
 | Atributo          | Descripción                              | Tipo              | Valores aceptados                        | Por defecto          |
 | ----------------- | ---------------------------------------- | ----------------- | ---------------------------------------- | -------------------- |